 invite exploration, and help tell a homeowner's personal story.

-The clients describe their home as "North-meets-South" in reference to their architect's blend of North Carolina charm and Adirondack-style detail in their home on Lake Champlain.
+The clients in this story describe their home as "North-meets-South" in reference to their architect's blend of North Carolina charm and Adirondack-style detail in their home on Lake Champlain.
 Land Art was called upon to design a garden that would be both beautiful and functional; specifically, to deal with a seasonal flooding issue.
 Rounding out the compass points, the solution presented itself as an East-meets-West garden, the Adirondack Arroyo, comprised of New York native plant and stone components in a Western-style seasonal flood channel.

 Simplification of Harmony Gardens